NettoGon/NettoGon/README.md

  - <i>with Javascript, Typescript, React and 69 others.</i>

  - 🔭 SpaceX FanBoi, die for space😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.

- - I do fullstack and a bit of everything :heart:

  - All About living life at its best.